wmakley/firebird-2.5-cs-docker/README.md

 * If these directories do not exist on container startup, they will be created.
 * Their permissions will always be reset on container startup to ensure firebird can read and write to them.
 TODO: add flag to disable?

+## Aliases

+Aliases for all .fdb files /firebird/data are created automatically.
+For example, /firebird/data/mydb.fdb can be accessed at its full path, or as "mydb.fdb" or just "mydb".

 ## Healthcheck

 Healthcheck based on https://github.com/jacobalberty/firebird-docker.
 Configure a username, password, and database to check by exporting the following environment variables in `/firebird/etc/docker-healthcheck.conf`: